Is Your Dog Running Outside?

 I’ve dealt with just about every breed imaginable, from the tiniest cup dogs to towering Great Danes, and they can all damage your floors if running in and out of your home is typical behavior.

-One of the most things I see folks struggle with is stopping their dogs from running outside as soon as the front door opens.
+One of the most common things I see folks struggle with is stopping their dogs from running outside as soon as the front door opens.